ericbiewener/vscode-vandelay-js/README.md

 ### `commaDangle: boolean`
 Defaults to `true`.
 Whether multiline statements should include trailing commas.
 Only relevant when `multilineImportStyle` is `single`.

-### `excludePatterns: Array<string | RegExp>`
-Glob patterns or regular expressions that match filepaths which should be excluded from caching.
-This plugin automatically excludes `node_modules`.

 ### `processDefaultName: filepath => ?string`
 Default exports will be tracked using the file name (i.e. a default export in `myFile.js` will be